 - Rapid Temperature Swings

-Warm days + cool nights create condensation in attics, basements, and utility rooms.
+Warm days and cool nights can create condensation in attics, basements, and utility rooms where mold may grow unnoticed.

 The Hidden Dangers of DIY Mold Removal